Rabbits have fairly simple needs, they require three key types of food to keep them healthy and happy:

-They will also need an unlimited supply of clean, fresh water, and would benefit from a salt lick, and a chew.
+They will also need a supply of water that they can access at any time, and may benefit from a salt lick, too.

-Hay should form the main staple of your pets’ diet.
-Wild rabbits get almost all of their nutrition from the grass that they eat, and so it’s good to mimic this when keeping pet rabbits in captivity.
-Not only this, but it helps keep their teeth and a manageable level.
-Most importantly, without hay, rabbits’ digestive systems struggle to function properly.
+Hay should form the bulk of your rabbit’s diet.
+Wild rabbits get almost all of their nutrition from the grass that they eat, so it is a good idea to mimic this the best you can.
+Not only will it ensure that your rabbits are getting all the nutrients that they need, but it also helps keep their teeth at a manageable level and ensures proper function of their digestive systems.
 It really is an essential part of their diet.

-Fresh foods are important too.
+Fresh foods are needed too.
 Fresh (not frozen or damp) leafy foods should be provided to your pets on a daily basis.
-Be a little careful about which you offer, however, as some fruits and vegetables can do more harm than good.
-Have a look at our Rabbit Food List for more information.
+However, be careful about what veggies you serve them, as some can cause more harm than good.
+Have a look at our rabbit food list for more information.